qpdf/qpdf/manual/design.rst

 ``QPDFObject`` classes were contained in a single ``QPDFObject`` class, which served the dual purpose of being the cache entry for ``QPDF`` and being the abstract base class for all the different PDF object types.
-The behavior was nearly the same, but there were a few
+The behavior was nearly the same, but there were some
 problems:

 - While changes to a ``QPDFObjectHandle`` through mutation were